Commonly asked questions on the legal issues relating to religious discrimination in the workplace

 Good employment practices

-Although there’s no actual legal requirement to have a written diversity policy, it’s a good idea to produce one to demonstrate the organisation takes its legal and moral obligations towards being a diverse employer seriously.
+Although there’s no legal requirement to have a written diversity policy, it’s a good idea to produce one to demonstrate the organisation takes its legal and moral obligations towards being a diverse employer seriously.
 It can also encourage employees to treat others equally.

 Actions should focus on: